France’s New 2023 Tax Declaration d’Occupation for French Homeowners: Step by Step

 Essential Reading

-In 2023, all French property owners must fill in a new tax declaration form – the Declaration d’Occupation – detailing the occupancy status of their properties.
+In 2023, all French property owners were required to fill in a new tax declaration form – the Declaration d’Occupation – detailing the occupancy status of their properties.
+In 2024, new homeowners and properties with a change of status must also fill in the form, along with any property owners who haven’t already done so.
 Here, we take you through the process step by step and answer some of the most frequently asked questions.

 What is the Declaration d’Occupation, France’s new property tax form?

-So, why is this new declaration being asked for now?
-Being as 2023 marks the first year that the Taxe d’Habitation has been abolished on all primary residences, the French tax authorities have now made it mandatory for all homeowners to declare the occupancy status of their properties in order to determine who is and isn’t eligible for the tax.
+Why is the new declaration required?
+2023 marked the first year that the Taxe d’Habitation was abolished on all primary residences.
+To determine who is and isn’t eligible for the tax from this point forward, French tax authorities have now made it mandatory for all homeowners to declare the occupancy status of their properties.
 The Taxe d’Habitation will continue to be applied to second homes and vacant properties, and this new form will ensure that such properties are correctly taxed.

 This new form is included in article 1418 of the general tax code and must be filled in by all property owners for each premise, including car parks, cellars, outbuildings, etc.